htyqaz/VRFootballGame/README.md

 # VRFootballGame
-A VR football game developed with unity.
+A VR football game developed with unity and Perception neuron 3.